FreeStuffBot/api-wrapper-nodejs/README.md

 ## Docs

 > This api wrapper has typescript typings included.
-Your editor should show smart tooltips and autocomplete even if you are using vanialla javascript.
+Your editor should show smart tooltips and autocomplete even if you are using vanilla javascript.

 First, import the api using
 ```js